-Set during the events of Halo 2, players mainly control a nameless silent ODST referred to simply as "The Rookie".
-Sent to suppress the Covenant invasion of the African metropolis New Mombasa (by dropping onto the Prophet of Regret's Covenant assault carrier from HEVs in low orbit), The Rookie and the rest of his squad get scattered around the city as the assault carrier jumps into slipspace and knocks the electronic systems for the HEVs offline.
-After being knocked unconscious for six hours after the drop, The Rookie must traverse the nighttime Covenant-occupied city to find the whereabouts of his squadmates (with help from the Superintendent, an A.I. construct that maintains the city's infrastructure).
+Set during the events of Halo 2, players mainly control a nameless silent ODST referred to simply as "the Rookie".
+Sent to suppress the Covenant invasion of the African metropolis New Mombasa (by dropping onto the Prophet of Regret's Covenant assault carrier from HEVs in low orbit), the Rookie and the rest of his squad get scattered around the city as the assault carrier jumps into slipspace and knocks the electronic systems for the HEVs offline.
+After being knocked unconscious for six hours after the drop, the Rookie must traverse the Covenant-occupied city at night, alone, to find the whereabouts of his squadmates (with help from the Superintendent, an A.I. construct that maintains the city's infrastructure).

 UNSC Navy Captain Veronica Dare is an intelligence officer of the Office of Naval Intelligence (Section One) who took command of the squad from Buck (whom she has had a romantic relation with in the past) in order to perform a confidential mission in New Mombasa.

 Despite wearing ODST armor (a specialized Recon variant, based on the MJOLNIR Recon Armor), she is not an ODST.